Mintbase/templates/bounties/agent_plugins.md

 ## Reward

 Rewards are offered for creating and registering innovative Agent Plugins.
-The specific reward amount is not set, but will be determined based on the quality and innovation of the submitted plugins.
-Refer to other bounties for reward ranges.
+Reward amount is broken into 3 tiers based on the complexity and the value added to the Bitte Registry Ecosystem.
+Up to $3000 in rewards per Agent Plugin at the highest tier.
+A valid plugin is one that adds new funcitonality or extends the functionality of another plugins in a valuable way.

 ## Functionality